koenboeckx/VKHO/overview.md

         (7) move_right
     * (maybe) provide unlimited ammo
     * no fuel attribute
+    * actions are executed simutaneously (a0, a1, a2, a3)
     * implement visulisation tool based on PyGame
 2. Implement MCTS to develop non-trivial strategies for both players
     * centralised control with shared observations